provisiongroupco/UAEServiceMVP/README.md

 - **Report Type Selection**: Currently supports Technical Reports (with more types coming soon)
 - **Dynamic Form Interface**: Adaptive form fields based on report type
 - **Digital Signature Capability**:
-  - Upload signature images (PNG, JPG, JPEG)
+  - Draw signatures directly in the application using canvas
-  - Includes standalone HTML signature pad for creating signatures
+  - Touch-screen and mouse compatible
   - Signatures are embedded in the final Word document
-  - Touch-screen compatible for mobile devices
+  - Clear button to reset and redraw
 - **Professional Document Generation**:
   - Exports reports as professionally formatted Word documents
   - Includes Halton branding and color scheme